bazelbuild/bazel-toolchains/README.md

 If you extract the contents of a
-[generated toolchain configs tarball](#specific-bazel-version-and-output-directory) into the root of a Github repository to a Github repository `github.com/example/configs-repo` where this Github repository hosting the configs is different from the source repository where you'd like to use the configs, include the following in your `WORKSPACE`:
+[generated toolchain configs tarball](#specific-bazel-version-and-output-directory) into the root of a Github repository e.g. `github.com/example/configs-repo` where this repository hosting the configs is different from the source repository where you'd like to use the configs, include the following in your `WORKSPACE`:

 ```python